bonny/WordPress-Simple-History/readme.txt

 = 2.3.x (nnn 2015) =

 - Fixed: Line height was a bit tight on the dashboard.
+Also: the margin was a tad to small for the first logged event on the dashboard.
+-

 = 2.3.1 (October 2015) =